rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

     math.div
     math.mod

-        **TODO**
+        Basic arithmetic operators (+, -, *, /, %).

-        These share the same code, so the errors shown in the following examples usually apply to all commands, and are not repeated.
+        These share the same code, so the errors shown in the following examples usually apply to all commands, and are not repeated for each operator.

-        Also take note that list arguments are handled recursively, as-if there were a nested `math.*` call of the same type, with the list as its arguments.

         Examples: